 In fact, Kiplinger says you can get the same protection for free — simply by checking your property record on the website of your county’s register of deeds.

 You may even be able to automate this process if your county offers a consumer notification service.
 Just sign up and you’ll get an instant text or email should there ever be any changes in ownership on your property record.

 More Real-World Advice About Owner’s Title Insurance

 Clark’s brother worked as a lawyer in real estate title issues for many years.
 He would often tell Clark about disputes over property ownership and what rights the owner has.
-This is something where you as an innocent homeowner, doing exactly what you should trying to buy or refinance a home, can end up being scammed.
+This is something where you as an innocent homeowner who is trying to buy or refinance a home, can end up being scammed.

 “There was a title case a few years ago in which residents of an entire community almost lost their homes.
 A woman claimed she was part owner of a tract of land that later was divided to form a subdivision.
 She sued the homeowners in the community for a partial share of the land,” Clark recounts.

 “The woman eventually agreed to a settlement.
 But the homeowners spent several thousand dollars in legal fees to defend their property rights.
 Owner’s title insurance not only protects you from loss, it also requires the title company to defend you if your ownership is ever challenged.”